 Duke Obstetrics and Gynecology has a wide-range of sub-specialty focused basic, translational and clinical research programs that enhance the health and quality of care for women.
 We are a March of Dimes Prematurity Research Center in collaboration with Northwestern University and University of Chicago.
 The research team at Duke Obstetrics and Gynecology is committed to improving women’s health with impactful research.

-Duke OBGYN has long tradition of excellence in teaching the next generation of OB/GYN specialists and subspecialists.
-We offer all four board-certified OB/GYN fellowship programs; gynecologic oncology, maternal fetal medicine (MFM), reproductive endocrinology and infertility (REI), and urogynecology, one of few in the country with this designation.
+Duke Ob/Gyn has long tradition of excellence in teaching the next generation of ob/gyn specialists and subspecialists.
+We offer board-certified ob/gyn fellowship programs in gynecologic oncology, maternal fetal medicine (MFM), reproductive endocrinology and infertility (REI), and urogynecology and reconstructive pelvic surgery, one of few in the country with this designation.

 We offer a full range of specialty and subspecialty care from routine medical screenings and prenatal care to gynecologic surgery, oncology and reconstructive services.